 Digital Train Radio System

-Transport for NSW has begun installing a Digital Train Radio System (DTRS) throughout the 1455 kilometre electrified rail network, bounded by Kiama, Macarthur, Lithgow, Bondi Junction and Newcastle.
+Transport for NSW has begun installing a Digital Train Radio System (DTRS) throughout the 1455 kilometre electrified rail network, bounded by Kiama, Macarthur, Lithgow, Bondi Junction and Wickham.

-This project will see the installation of masts and other communication equipment at about 250 locations within the rail corridor and more than 60 sites in tunnels.
+Masts and other communications equipment have been installed at around 260 locations within the rail corridor and more than 60 sites in tunnels.

 More information about the project can be found in the DTRS FAQs (pdf 465KB) and the DTRS Fact Sheet (pdf 645KB).
 The FAQs provide more information on safety, technology, environment, community engagement (pdf 107KB), construction and operations.

 The DTRS will ensure that staff such as train drivers, train controllers, signallers and train guards on the electrified rail network are able to communicate with each other using the same system with the same technology.

-Replacing the existing analogue train radio system with DTRS will fulfil recommendations from the Special Commission of Inquiry into the Waterfall train accident to provide a common platform of communication for staff working on the railway.
+Replacing the existing analogue train radio system with DTRS will fulfil recommendations from the Special Commission of Inquiry into the Waterfall Rail Accident to provide a common platform of communication for staff working on the railway.